 In order to have an audit recorded on one's transcript, a student must formally register as an auditor and must attend at least eighty percent of the class sessions.
 A professor may exclude auditors from a particular course by notifying the Registrar before registration that auditors will not be permitted.
 No course credit can be changed to audit after late registration.

 An auditor who is not enrolled in a degree program should apply as a Student-at-Large.

-Northern graduates may audit one Masters course per year for free for the first five years after graduation.
+Northern graduates may audit one Master's course, tuition free, per year.
 The student must pay the registration fees.

 Changing Degree Programs